 According to June Lewek’s records- The Estate of Loe V. Korbel transferred title as “an order of distribution” recorded in book 1747, page 566 on 4/11/1960 in the County Assessor’s Office to Maria.
 It is presumed that the Estate purchased the home and renovated it prior to distribution.
-About 1956 as a series of permits are recorded starting in 4/10/58-8/31/61 by the Wolvaren’s.
+A series of permits are recorded starting in 4/10/58-8/31/61 by the Wolvaren’s.
 The Korbel Estate purchased the home in 1956

 It was in 1954 that the Heck family purchased the Korbel Champagne Cellars from the Korbel family and likely funded and inspired the renovations to 419 Benton Street.

 Robert and June Lewek received permits in 1986 for a new roof.
-They appeared to also provide wall to wall carpeting, tile and a new heating and water heater.
+Evidence suggests they also provide wall to wall carpeting, tile and a new heating and water heater.
 It is possible a defective water heater flooded the residence while un-occupied as extensive wood damage was repaired during refinishing in 2004.
 The floors being re-carpeted by the Leweks and the floors covered by wall to wall carpets by the Wolvaren’s.
-The floors where not covered with drop cloths when the 1956 renovations occurred and where surely covered with carpets at that time.
+The Chicago White Oak floors had not been covered with drop cloths when the 1956 renovations occurred and where surely covered over with carpets at that time.

 The Lewek’s have an alternative, but pertinent history regarding a Sonoma County property.
-“Steele Inn” is on the Russian River, near the historic Gurnewood park dance hall.
+“Steele Inn” is on the Russian River, near the historic Gurnewood Park dance hall.
 It was begun in 1915 with surplus building materials from the Pan American Worlds Fair.
-It has clear references to the s part of the American Arts & Crafts . movement in its design and detailing.
-All shared occupancy for decades; Architect Albert R. Williams of San Franciso for Albert C. Steele family of Oalkand.
-Williams and Steele where later partners with Albert Lewek who eventualy puchased from them their share of the proprty.
+It has clear references to the American Arts & Crafts . movement in its design and detailing.
+All shared occupancy for decades; Architect Albert R. Williams of San Francisco and the Albert C. Steele family of Oakland and Albert & Louis Lewek who eventual purchased from the others their shares of the property.
 Williams designed and built or commissioned many of the properties furnishings along with the Lewek and Steele families.

 All had associations with the Bohemian Club a San Francisco Mens club who’s 2,700 Acre “Grove” is near Rio Nido.
-The Lewek’s did not hold directly a membership though the other partners where confirmed as doing so.
+The Lewek’s did not hold directly a membership though the other partners where confirmed as having done so.

 Albert and Lucile Lewek (Roberts Parents) resided at 1150 Union Street in the Pacific Heights of San Francisco.
-Albert was most notably a consultant to the Nation of China when he consulted directly with them in the in the early twentieth century on the development of a National Pharmaceutical Program.
+Albert was most notably a consultant to the Nation of China when he consulted directly with the State in the early twentieth century in the development of a National Pharmaceutical Program.

 They summered at Steel Inn on the Russian River near Gurnewood Park annually until their deaths in the late

-It’s doors and windows where sourced from the 1915 Worlds Fair and the property is patterned after “the Camps” to be found in the Bohemian Grove.
+It’s doors and windows where sourced from the 1915 Worlds Fair and the property is patterned and styled after “the Camps” to be found in the Bohemian Grove.

 This property is unique in that it has remained in one family and has not been appreciably modified over the years.
 It is the reason according to Mr. Parry that he became captivated with the design and preservation of buildings.
-Summered annually and visits with family to Steele Inn through his developing years.
+He had annual stays and many visits with family to Steele Inn through his developing years.
 Studying the property intently., particularly the elements that would come to define in his mind Artisan Architecture.